Category: Open Water and Triathlon

 Wetsuits for open water swimming

 Wetsuits for open water swimming are distinctively different from traditional surfing wetsuits.
-Open water wetsuits are made specifically for swimmers needs.
+In fact, open water wetsuits are made specifically for swimmers needs.
 With many having additional buoyancy and flexibility built in, this has really helped the growth of open water swimming.
+If you are open water swimming then do swim in a specific open water swimming wetsuit and don’t make the mistake of swimming in a much heavier surfing wetsuit.
+Open water swimming wetsuits are very different.

 Why wear an open water wetsuit?